 CYAOP graduates are in high demand by top companies and government agencies.
 Their technical expertise combined with interpersonal skills and business savvy means they have the versatility employers want.
 Many jobs in the security sector have higher than average growth and salary rates, with flexibility and high levels of job satisfaction.

-CYAOP graduates may also continue their education in graduate programs that further enhance their knowledge and skills.
-Some programs that students have continued their study in include Cybersecurity and, Information Assurance.
+Although CYAOP graduates do not need additional education to begin their careers, our graduates may decide to continue their education in graduate programs that further enhance their knowledge and skills.
+Some programs that students have continued their study in include Information Systems, Cybersecurity, Business, and Management.